 Customization: Some insurers offer endorsements to adjust these clauses for seasonal owners, ensuring full protection year-round with added conditions like regular inspections.

-How do I accurately determine the replacement cost of my coastal property in Gulfport, MS for insurance purposes?
+How do I accurately determine the replacement cost of my coastal property in Gulfport, MS, for insurance purposes?

 Definition: Replacement cost is the amount needed to rebuild your home at current construction prices, not its market value.